 How do I file and pay the tax due for my household employees?

-You may file Form VA-6H online to report the tax due and remit your tax payment, as well as copies of the W-2s for your employees.
+You may file Form VA-6H through your online services account to report the tax due and remit your tax payment, as well as copies of the W-2s for your employees.
 You can also file using eForms.

 When are the return and payment due?